| "Life,

 disparities in wealth simply reflect wide disparities in human labor,

 creativity and risk-taking. (.back to top.)
+The

 Status of Static Status.